stephendecourcy/HP-Sencha-Demo/README.md

 	  });
 	}

-To expose the getTweets function as a public endpoint, add it to the modules.exports definition at the end of the main.js file.
+To expose the getTweets function as a public endpoint, add it to the module.exports definition at the end of the main.js file.
 After adding it, the module.exports should look as follows:

 	module.exports={
 	  	getTweets:getTweets,